-When choosing dental care, patients may not completely understand the difference between most dental professionals.
-However, choosing the right professional can be the difference between a quality care package that not only treats the issues correctly but also makes the process as comfortable as possible.
+Choosing the right professional means experiencing a quality oral healthcare package that not only treats the issues correctly but also makes the process as comfortable as possible.
 There is a very big difference between an oral surgeon and a general dentist.
-See why choosing a professional oral and maxillofacial surgeon is sometimes necessary, and what patients can expect vs. seeing a regular dentist.
+See why choosing a professional oral and maxillofacial surgeon is sometimes necessary and what patients can expect as opposed to seeing a regular dentist.

-Oral surgeons are the specialists in face, mouth, and jaw surgery.
-Not only do they receive better training, but their specialties range much further than a regular dentist.
-Cosmetic oral surgery is a very complicated and fast-moving field, oral surgeons are required to keep at the forefront of their practice, and that means constantly learning how to use new techniques and new technologies at a very rapid pace.
+Oral surgeons are specialists in face, mouth, and jaw surgery.
+Not only do they receive more dedicated training, but their specialties range much further than regular dentists.
+Cosmetic oral surgery is a very complicated and fast-moving field, and oral surgeons are required to keep at the forefront of their practice.
+That means constantly learning how to use new techniques and technologies at a very rapid pace.

-In the Northern Virginia area, no one can match Dr. Gocke.
-He is thoroughly qualified and trained to perform complex restorative and cosmetic surgical procedures to save lives in the event of a serious accident and to enhance natural beauty.
-His experience and training mean that his skills are a perfect mix of art and science.
+Dr. Vigliante, Dr. Gocke, and Dr. McAdams are thoroughly qualified and trained to perform complex restorative surgical procedures to save lives in the event of a serious accident.
+Their experience and training mean that their skills are a perfect mix of art and science.

 Oral Surgeons are held to a much higher standard of training and experience.
 Their qualifications are greater in nearly every way: